AhmedAElfattah/TheRickSanchezUniverse/README.md

 ## Assumptions and Decisions

+- **Design**: The design follows the prototype guideline but is not exactly a copy of it.
+Due to time constraints and lack of debuggable design ie. (Figma, Sketch) the design implemented might have slight discrepancies with the prototype.
 - **No Storyboards**: The application is built programmatically without the use of storyboards to provide more control over the view hierarchy and transitions.
 - **SwiftUI Integration**: SwiftUI is used for defining the `CharacterCell` view, providing a modern and declarative way to build UI components.
 - **Image Caching**: Implemented a simple in-memory cache using `NSCache` to store downloaded images, improving performance by avoiding redundant network requests.